Gilsum Rock Swap 2023

 - Pan for minerals

-- Enjoy a hearty pancake breakfast
+- Enjoy a hearty whole foods pancake breakfast

 - Stay Saturday evening for the famous ham and bean supper with homemade pies

-- Chicken barbeque Sunday at noon
+- Chicken barbecue Sunday from noon to 2 PM

 Show Schedule: Saturday